iganoneko/shared/apidoc/modules/_str_.md

 ▸ **isEmailLike**(`value`: any): *boolean*

-Is the string like an email address
+A character string close to the email address

 **Parameters:**